x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-5-7-136-in-exchange-online.md

 1. Navigate to **Recipients** \> **Mailboxes**.

 2. Select a user mailbox from the list and click it.

-The screen as shown in the below screenshot is displayed.
+The mailbox properties dialog box appears.

 :::image type="content" source="../../media/mailbox-properties.png" alt-text="The screen displaying the properties of the chosen mailbox":::